namanNagelia/canvasAgents/README.md

 4. **Step-by-Step Agent**

-   - Breaks down complex topics
+   - Breaks down complex topics into a step by step guide on how to solve a specific problem
    - Provides detailed explanations

 5. **Note Agent**